vishneak/Zabbix-Monthly-Bandwith/README.md

 https://ibb.co/jGGUkG

 # Final note:
-vnstat usually resets all traffic on 1st day of each month You may have issues on collecting data with vnstat.
-I have encountered such issues with interfaces called p1p1, em1, enp0s25, etc. You can change your interface name on which vnstat collects data in /etc/vnstat.conf file
+a. vnstat usually resets all traffic on 1st day of each month.
+b.
+You may have issues on collecting data with vnstat.
+I have encountered such issues with interfaces called p1p1, em1, enp0s25, etc.
+You can change the interface name and the month start date on which vnstat collects/resets data in /etc/vnstat.conf file